Blosc/c-blosc2/README_SFRAME_FORMAT.rst

 Blosc (as of version 2.0.0) has a sparse frame (sframe for short) format that allows for non-contiguous storage of Blosc data chunks on disk.

-When creating an sparse frame one must denote the `storage.contiguous` as false and provide a name (which will be a directory) in `storage.urlpath` for the sframe to be stored.
-It is recommended to name the directory with the `.b2sframe` extension.
+When creating an sparse frame one must denote the `storage.contiguous` as false and provide a name (which represents a directory, but in the future it could be an arbitrary URL) in `storage.urlpath` for the sframe to be stored.
+It is recommended to name the directory with the `.b2frame` (or `.b2f` for short) extension.

 An sframe is made up of a frame index file and the chunks stored in the same directory on-disk.
 The frame file follows the format described in the `contiguous frame format <README_CFRAME_FORMAT.rst>`_ document, with the difference that the frame's chunks section is made up of multiple files (one per chunk).
 The frame index file name is always `chunks.b2frame`, and it also contains the metadata for the sframe.